renato-favarin/ds_em_producao/README.md

 |Linear regression            |2081.69 +/- 295.28|0.3 +/- 0.02 |2952.57 +/- 468.48|
 |Regularized linear regression|2116.43 +/- 341.25|0.29 +/- 0.01|3057.75 +/- 503.93|

 Although the random forest model was the best, the model chosen to go ahead with the tuning of the hyperparameters was XGBoost.
-The reason for this is that it is a much lighter model to operate in production and does not have a significant difference in performance.
-The operability in production is an extremely important requirement in this project.
+The reason for this is that it is a much lighter model to operate in production and does not have a significant difference in performance; the operability in production is an extremely important requirement in this project.

 ## Hyperparameter tuning
 Using the random search precedure,  with different values for the parameters "n_estimators", "eta", "max_depth", "subsample", "colsample_bytree" and "min_child_weight", 25 different iterations of XGBoost were performed, all evaluated using cross-validation.
-The values of MAE, MAPE and RMSE are detailed in the notebook for all the iterations. <br><br>
+The values of MAE, MAPE and RMSE are detailed in the notebook for all the iterations. <br>
-The best model considering not only the performance but also its size
 The performance of the chosen model, considering performance and size(keeping in mind the operability in production), was:

 |Model|MAE|MAPE|RMSE|